Redjack Unveils AI-Driven Cyber Resilience Platform – Global Security Mag Online

 March 2024 by Marc Jacob

-Redjack announces the launch of its cyber resilience platform, a paradigm-shifting approach that places a business function lens on asset inventory.
+Redjack launches its cyber resilience platform, a paradigm-shifting approach that places a business function lens on asset inventory.
 The platform empowers organizations to prioritize cybersecurity, compliance, and digital transformation efforts by providing a comprehensive view of assets and dependencies within the context of their business functions.

 For the first time, organizations can gain insight into the complete picture of assets and dependencies, allowing them to identify the two-thirds of assets in a business function that are typically overlooked by traditional approaches.
 This newfound visibility enables organizations to develop robust plans for information security, business continuity, disaster recovery, digital modernization, and more, instilling confidence in their cyber resilience posture and documenting compliance for regulators.